ccarrero-sf/ask_questions_to_your_own_documents_with_snowflake_cortex_search_and_trulens/README.md

 This new version includes:
 - Git integration: With this all the setup can be done with a single click
-- ML Observability: Embeed the code in an App class where Observability is added so we can see how the RAG App is performing
+- AI Observability: Embeed the code in an App class where Observability is added so we can see how the RAG App is performing

 ### Setup